-- Employee No. - Ensure that this value is unique and conforms to your current employee numbering scheme.
+- Employee No. - Ensure that this value is unique for each employee.

-- SIN - Ensure that this value is unique and valid.
+- SIN - Ensure that this value is unique for each employee.

-- Start Date (and all other "date" fields) - Ensure that these date values are correct and are formatted in the same manner as the exported employee start dates (e.g. Feb/01/2019).
+- Start Date (and all other "date" fields) - Ensure that these date values are formatted in the same manner as the exported employee start dates: mmm/dd/yyyy.

 Fig. 04: The .CSV file with three new employee rows added.

 Notice how the ID column displays a 4-digit ID for the 5 exported employee rows.
 This ID is assigned by the program and must never be changed.
-We can leave these rows in place during the import process as long as we do not make any edits.
-If we were to make an edit, the program would update the employee information as requested or the import may fail entirely.
+You must leave this column in place during the import process so that each row can be referenced during the import process.
+If you change, move or delete these cell, the program will not update the employee information as requested or the import may fail entirely.

 For the three new rows, we will use one of the program's automated features to generate an ID for each of the new rows.